rebcabin/tangledown/README.md

 You can create the fencepost cells, `<noweb ...>` and `</noweb>`, either in the Markdown file, or you can create them in the synchronized Jupytext notebook.

 If you create fencepost cells in Markdown, leave a blank line after the opening `<noweb ...>` and a blank line before the closing `</noweb>`.
 If you don't, the Markdown renderer won't color and indent the contents.
-Tangledown will still work, but your code will look like text.
+Tangledown will still work, but your code will look like text in a Markdown renderer like a Jupytext notebook.

 If you write fencepost cells in Markdown instead of in the notebook, they appear as tiny, invisible Markdown cells because the renderer treats them as empty markdown cells. ***DON'T DELETE THEM***, but you can open (Enter) and close (Shift-Enter) them.